Parking Rules and Regulations

 4.1 Permit Requirements

 a.
-Vehicles must be parked so that the state-issued license plate is unobstructed and clearly visible to the drive aisles in parking lots.
+Vehicles must be parked so that the state-issued license plate is unobstructed, clearly visible and readable by license plate recognition from the drive aisles in parking lots.
 Backing in or pulling through a parking space is prohibited if the vehicle does not have a front state issued license plate.

 c.
 After hours (7:30 pm – 7:00 am) and Weekends, a permit registration is not required to park on campus unless otherwise specified.
 Enforcement still remains for reserved spaces, service spaces, fire lanes, disability spaces, restricted areas, and loading/unloading zones.